amingilani/auth0-rail5/README.md

 ### Setup your environment variables

-Dotenv will load environment variables stored in the `.env` file, so you don't want to check that into version controller.
+Dotenv will load environment variables stored in the `.env` file, so you don't want to check that into version control.
 Add the following to your `.gitignore` and commit it immediately.

 ```bash
 # Ignore the environment variables
 .env
 ```

 Now we can safely store our secrets.
-Create a `.env` file, and copy your Auth0 tokens by clicking on settings for your [Client](https://manage.auth0.com/#/clients)
+Create a `.env` file, and copy your Auth0 tokens from the settings page of your [Client](https://manage.auth0.com/#/clients)

 ```
 AUTH0_CLIENT_ID= #INSERT YOUR SECRET HERE